JTLiner925/prayer-circles/README.md

 - Write announcements right into your events

 ![](/group-event-chat.png)
-screenshot on the add group, add event, and chat with group members
+screenshot on the add group, event list, add event, and chat with group members

 ### COMING SOON: